SafemarkMBuchoff/meetup/2023-02-25 - Use Github actions to deploy static React app to Azure/deploy-react-app-to-azure.md

 - Modify something small on your GitHub repo.
 In my example, I exported https://www.iconbolt.com/iconsets/emoji/emoji-emoticon-silly as a png (Node seems pretty picky about svgs) and referenced it in app.js. then rerun `npm start` to see your change.
 <img src="./modified-react-app.PNG" width=400>

-- Push the changes to GitHub
+- Push the changes to GitHub.
 ```
 git add *
 git commit * -m "Made a small change to my React app"